Email Templates

 5. Build the reusable structure in **Email Body** with the [Email Editor](https://mailrith.com/docs/email-editor.md).

-7. Use **Workspaces** to assign the template only to the workspaces that use it.
+7. Use **Workspaces** to assign the template only to the workspaces that need it.

-8. Click **Save Template**, preview it, and send a test before telling the team to use it.
+8. Click **Save Template**, preview the saved template, and send a test email before you tell the team to use it.

-Leave clear placeholder text where users need to replace campaign-specific content.
-For example, use "Add announcement headline here" or "Replace this section with the main story" rather than leaving old campaign copy in place.
-This prevents accidental reuse of outdated wording.
+Use clear placeholder text wherever users need to replace campaign-specific content.
+For example, use "Add announcement headline here" or "Replace this section with the main story" instead of leaving old campaign copy in the template.
+Clear placeholders help prevent accidental reuse of outdated wording.

 Templates can be assigned to workspaces.
-Assign a template only to the workspaces that use it.
-This keeps brand-specific templates from appearing in unrelated client or project workspaces.
+Assign a template only to the workspaces that use it, so brand-specific templates do not appear in unrelated client or project workspaces.

-A healthy template library is small and purposeful.
-It is better to maintain a few trusted templates than a large collection of near-duplicates where users are unsure which one to choose.
+Keep the template library small and purposeful.
+A few trusted templates are easier to maintain than a large collection of near-duplicates where users are unsure which template to choose.

 ## Editing and Deleting

-Editing a template changes future emails that start from that template.
-It does not rewrite broadcasts or sequence emails that were already created from the older version.
-This is important when updating branding, footer wording, or reusable sections.
+Editing a template changes only future emails that start from that template.
+The edit does not change broadcasts or sequence emails that were already created from the older version.
+Keep this behavior in mind when you update branding, footer wording, or reusable sections.

-Before making a major edit, consider duplicating the template and updating the copy.
-This lets active campaigns continue using the older structure while new campaigns move to the new one.
+Before you make a major edit, consider duplicating the template and updating the copy.
+Duplicating first lets active campaigns keep using the older structure while new campaigns move to the new version.

-1. Click **Email Templates** in the left sidebar and find the template.
+1. Click **Email Templates** in the left sidebar and find the template you want to edit.

 2. Use **Duplicate Template** first if the change is large or risky.